kaliRegenold/SeniorDesign/DesignDoc/source/prototypes.rst

 Sprint Backlog
 ~~~~~~~~~~~~~~
-    - Redesign a new full sized Ar-tag array.
+    - Redesign a new full sized AR tag array.
-    - Test accuracy of full sized Ar-tag.
+    - Test accuracy of full sized AR tag.
     - More work on path traversing
     - Prepare for Design fair.

 Deliverable
 ~~~~~~~~~~~
-	- A full sized hopper Ar-Tag array to replace the small test Ar-tags.
+	- A full sized hopper AR tag array to replace the small test AR tags.
 	- A robot capable of traveling between two points.
 	- A design fair poster.

-Results of testing
+Results of Testing
 ~~~~~~~~~~~~~~~~~~
-The testing of the new Ar-tag array was a success.
+The testing of the new AR tag array was a success.
 The position data of the from the new full size array is much more stable and accurate.

 Successes and Failures
 ~~~~~~~~~~~~~~~~~~~~~~
 Successes
     - The code remained modular and made extra use of the config file developed previously.
-    - With the new Ar-tags the added stability and accuracy of the localization is encouraging.
+    - With the new AR tags the added stability and accuracy of the localization is encouraging.
 Failures
     - Time management, some inability to meet with team and, other events resulted in less getting done than originally planed.
     - Path traversal was not quite ready to be tested.